 As you can see, the timing chart is vital in determining how the sequence will be performed.
 This is the same method I use when determining timing sequences in a PLC program.

 Let’s look at an example.

 When we hit the start button, the warning light then comes on.
 After a fixed time, the warning light goes off, and the motor starts.
 The motor will run until the stop button is hit.

 We will start by using the Start / Stop Circuit we did earlier.

 You will notice that we have added an internal memory bit (C0) as our Start Sequence.
 This is a memory retentive bit, so we can use the (ST0) $FirstScan to make this circuit non-memory retentive.
-If the power goes off, or the PLC is put into program mode the circuit does not remember the last state.
+The circuit does not remember the last state if the power goes off or the PLC is put into program mode.
 It will default to be off.

 The sequence is as follows: